What exactly is compounding for my pet?

 How do I fill my pet’s prescription?

-You can visit us at Sweetgrass and bring the printed hardcopy of the prescription with you or you can ask you veterinarian to call us or we are happy to reach and call them if it’s easier.
+You can either bring the hardcopy prescription written by your veterinarian into Sweetgrass Pharmacy & Compounding, ask your veterinarian to call us, or we are happy to reach out and call them if it is easier.

 When are pharmacists available to answer questions about my pet’s prescription?

 Pharmacists are available 8:30am through 6:30pm Monday through Friday and 9am to 2pm on Saturday.

 The average price of a compounded medication depends on the strength, dosage form, and quantity of medication prescribed.
 When your veterinarian calls in the prescription or you bring the paper copy in, we are happy to go over price with you before you fill the prescription.

 I don’t live close to Sweetgrass Pharmacy, can you ship my pet’s medications to me?

 Yes, we are happy to ship and do not currently charge to ship any compounds.
 Currently medications are tracked and shipped with USPS and delivery takes around 2-3 days.
 If the prescription is needed before then, Sweetgrass Pharmacy will be happy to work with you to ensure you pet gets the medication they need right away.

 Compounding is a very well established niche of pharmacy practice that enables practitioners to prescribe, and veterinary patients to take, medications that are specifically prepared by pharmacists to meet these patient’s individual needs.
 A growing number of veterinary patients have unique health needs (based on species variations) that standard, commercially produced medications cannot meet.
 For these patients, customized, compounded medications prescribed by veterinarians and mixed safely by trained, licensed compounding pharmacists are the only way to better health.

 How do you ensure quality of your compounded products?